r-barnes/faster-unmixer/README.md

 ### Testing compilation

-To test if installation has happened correctly run the unit test:
+To check if installation has happened correctly run the synthetic test script:

 ```
-python3 synthetic_test.py
+python3 tests/synthetic_test.py
 ```